LLNL/cram/README.md

 That's it.
 The job launches, it splits itself into a million pieces, and each runs independently of the others, generates its own output and error files, and terminates like it normally would.
 All you need to make sure of is that the final, large submitted job has at least as many processes as all the small jobs combined.

+When the job completes, you should see output files like this:

+    cram.0.out   cram.1.err    cram.3.out   cram.4.err
+    cram.0.err   cram.2.out    cram.3.err   cram.5.out   ... etc ...
+    cram.1.out   cram.2.err    cram.4.out   cram.5.err

+If the jobs each had different working directories, then these files will appear in the working directories.

 Setup
 -------------------------